niloufardaemi/2club_interdiction/README.md

+### Code for interdicting the maximum s-club in a graph

 This code accompanies the paper "Interdicting Low-Diameter Cohesive Subgroups in Large-Scale Social Networks" and is written in C++.
 If you wish to use or cite this code, please cite the paper: